smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 >
 > If you are using v1, see the [VRF v1 guide](./v1).

 This guide explains how to get random values using a simple contract to request and receive random values from Chainlink VRF v2.
 For more advanced examples with programmatic subscription configuration, see the [Example Contracts](/docs/chainlink-vrf/example-contracts/) page.
+To explore more applications of VRF, refer to our [blog](https://blog.chain.link/).

 **Table of contents**